SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 development roadmap of the SixSq products and services.
 Since each member of the team contributes to the support service, the successful candidate will be interfacing with customers and users, thus building handson knowledge.

-Since SixSq operates as a start-up and follows the kanban agile methodology and elements of devops, the successful candidate must have demonstrated experience and appetit for operating in this mode.
+Since SixSq operates as a start-up and follows the kanban agile methodology and elements of devops, the successful candidate must have demonstrated experience and an appetite for operating in this mode.

-The successful candidate must be able to strive in a start-up environment and a flat hierarchy.
+The successful candidate must be able to thrive in a start-up environment and a flat hierarchy.

 The selected candidate will be located in Geneva, as part of the SixSq core team.
 Home working one day per week is possible but the candidate must be within daily commute distance from the Geneva office.